BirgitRijvers/EMC-CanMic/README.md

 ## Introduction

-**emc/cancermicro** is a ***WORK IN PROGRESS*** bioinformatics pipeline that helps with analyzing the microbiome within RNA sequencing data, obtained from humans.
+**EMC-CanMic** is a ***WORK IN PROGRESS*** bioinformatics pipeline that helps with analyzing the microbiome within RNA sequencing data, obtained from humans.
 As input it requires a samplesheet and paired-end FASTQ files, it performs quality control and trimming on the reads, filters out reads mapping to a human reference genome and taxonomically classifies the remaining reads.
 As output, you receive all intermediate outputs as well as a BIOM file with the classifications and a MultiQC report of the QC metrics and tools used.

 <!-- TODO nf-core:
 Update introduction as pipeline changes!
 -->
-The steps performed by the pipeline are shown in the figure below:
+The steps performed by the EMC-CanMic pipeline are shown in the figure below:

 <!-- TODO nf-core: Update metrochart to final version!   -->
 ![Metrochart_pipeline_no_Q2](https://github.com/BirgitRijvers/emc-cancermicro/assets/126883391/a72e2de0-ac23-4bf6-a13b-ad0b1031c663)